celina-mb/school-mgmt-system/README.md

 For this current implementation (as of Nov 17th, there are NO lists for the students enrolled to a class, HOWEVER they'll be implemented soon :D)

 ## Usage instructions
 Upon starting the program, a menu is displayed with numeric options for the user to select one.
-The options available are as follow: Add Student (to an existing class), Remove Student (to an existing class), Create Class, Assign Teacher (to an existing class)
+The options available are as follow: Add Student (to an existing class), Remove Student (to an existing class), Modify the labSize and modify the teachingHours of a professor.

 ## Class diagram
 ![image](https://github.com/user-attachments/assets/57b03ac2-25e9-4f8f-8c8d-11e598e96653)